 Qatar International Islamic Bank (Q.P.S.C.) ("QIIB" or "the Bank") was incorporated under Amiri Decree No. 52 of 1990.
 The Bank operates through its head office located in Grand Hamad Street in Doha and 15 local branches.
-The Bank is listed, and its shares are traded on the Qatar Exchange.
+The Bank is listed, and its shares are traded on the Qatar Stock Exchange.

 The commercial registration number of the Bank is 13023.
-The address of the Bank's registered office is Doha, State of Qatar, P.O.
+The address of the Bank's registered office is Grand Hamad Street 2, Doha, State of Qatar, P.O.
 Box 664.
-The consolidated financial statements of the Bank for the year ended 31 December 2020 comprise the Bank and its following special purpose entities (together "the Group"):
+The consolidated financial statements of the Bank for the year ended 31 December 2021 comprise the Bank and its following special purpose entities (together "the Group"):

-Country of incorporation Capital QR'000 Principal Business Activities Effective per of owners 0 2020 2019 QIIB Senior Sukuk Ltd Cayman Islands - Sukuk issuance - QIIB Tier 1 Sukuk Ltd Cayman Islands Sukuk issuance
+Country of Capital incorporation QR'000 Principal Business Activities Effective percentage of ownership 2021 2020 QIIB Senior Sukuk Ltd Cayman Islands - Sukuk issuance - QIIB Tier 1 Sukuk Ltd Cayman Islands - Sukuk issuance -